apache/mina-sshd/README.md

 ## Command line clients

 The _apache-sshd.zip_ distribution provides `Windows/Linux` scripts that use the MINA SSHD code base to implement the common _ssh, scp, sftp_ commands.
 The clients accept most useful switches from the original commands they mimic, where the `-o Option=Value` arguments can be used to configure the client/server in addition to the system properties mechanism.
 For more details, consult the _main_ methods code in the respective `SshClient`, `SftpCommand` and `DefaultScpClient` classes.

-The code includes `SshKeyScan#main` that is an equivalent for [ssh-keyscan(1)](https://www.freebsd.org/cgi/man.cgi?query=ssh-keyscan&sektion=1), though it is not wrapped inside a script.
+The code also includes `SshKeyScan#main` that is a simple implementation for [ssh-keyscan(1)](https://www.freebsd.org/cgi/man.cgi?query=ssh-keyscan&sektion=1).

 The distribution also includes also an _sshd_ script that can be used to launch a server instance - see `SshServer#main` for activation command line arguments and options.